qozha/todo-reactjs/README.md

 ## Available Scripts

-To run the application, first run

-### npm install

-in project directory;

-Then proceed to 'backend' folder and once again run

-### npm install

-While still in the 'backend' folder run

-### node server.js

-Launch new terminal, go to root folder and run

-### yarn start

-## OR

-Run it using docker-compose by running:
+Run the application using docker-compose by running:

 ### docker-compose build